 - 1. Evaluate the nature and purpose of ministry. - 2.
 Formulate a theologically reflective practice of ministry. - 3.
-Analyze contemporary models of the practice of ministry. - 4.
+Gain knowledge about the practice of ministry. - 4.
 Embrace continued growth in spiritual maturity. - 5.
 Internalize a personal and professional ethic. - 6.
 Perform enhanced pastoral analysis - 7.
 Model advanced ministerial skills